Download our free PDF:

-Before submitting the Free Application for Federal Student Aid (FAFSA), double-check the information for accuracy.
+Before submitting the FAFSA (Free Application for Federal Student Aid), double-check the information for accuracy.
 In particular, be sure that the income estimates are as accurate as possible.
-Although the income information will be corrected later, after the family files its federal income tax returns, a significant difference in income or assets may cause a significant revision in the financial aid package.
+Although the income information may be corrected later, after the family files its federal income tax returns, a significant difference in income or assets may cause a significant revision in the financial aid package.

 By signing the FAFSA, the student and parents certify that all of the information on the form is correct and that they are willing to provide documentation during the verification process to prove that the information is correct.
-The student also certifies that the financial aid funds will be used only to pay for the cost of attending an institution of higher education, that he or she is not in default on a federal student loan (or has made satisfactory arrangements to repay the loan), and that he or she does not owe money back on a federal student grant (or has made satisfactory arrangements to repay the grant overpayment).
-The student also agrees to notify the school if he or she defaults on a federal student loan and that he will not receive a Federal Pell Grant for attendance at more than one college or university for the same period of time.
+The student also certifies that the financial aid funds will be used only to pay for the cost of attending an institution of higher education, that they are not in default on a federal student loan (or have made satisfactory arrangements to repay the loan), and that they do not owe money back on a federal student grant (or has made satisfactory arrangements to repay the grant overpayment).
+The student also agrees to notify the school if they default on a federal student loan and that they will not receive a Federal Pell Grant for attendance at more than one school for the same period of time.
 Signing the FAFSA also gives permission to release FAFSA data to the student’s state of legal residence, to the schools listed on the form and to the states in which those colleges are located.

-The Confirmation Page may also be used to transfer the parent's information into the FAFSA of the student’s siblings, saving the parent some time.
+The Confirmation Page may also be used to transfer parents' information into the FAFSA of the student’s siblings, saving some time.

 Each time a student makes FAFSA on the Web corrections, a new Confirmation Page will be available which will reflect the changes.